Business structure in Brazil has been saved

 Demographics and main Brazilian states’ GDP

-Brazil’s population is comprised of 206,081.432 inhabitants (IBGE - 2016).
+Brazil’s population is comprised of 210.147.125 inhabitants (IBGE Estimate - 2019).
 The country has been considerably urbanized (an increase of 23 million people living in urban centers).
-51% of the population is female and 49% male.
+The population female is 51% and 49% are male.
 The administrative capital is Brasilia, and the official language is the Portuguese.
 The government system is the Presidentialism and the official currency is the Real (BRL).

 The Brazilian ISO Code is BRA, and the country calling code is 55.
 The web country code is:.br; and the official website is www.brasil.gov.br.
 Brazil’s main financial center is the State of São Paulo.
-In 2015 the Brazilian Nominal GDP was US$ 1.8 trillion owing to the economic crisis, shrinking -3.8% compared to 2014.
+In 2018 the Brazilian Nominal GDP was US$ 1.757 trillion, a growth of 1.1% compared to 2017 .

-Below are the 10 largest Brazilian states in terms of GDP and population.
+Below we present the 10 largest Brazilian states based on their GDP

 Brazilian economy in the world

-Source: IMF, CIA World Factbook, US Geological Survey, ONU, FAO, IBGE, Bacen and EIU.
+Source: IMF, CIA World Factbook, US Geological Survey, UN, FAO, IBGE, Bacen and EIU.
 Last available data.

 This IMF forecast of the Brazilian growth prospect, focus on the aspect that the country appears as one of the main agricultural producers and one of the main commodities exporters in the world.
 In the long term, if economic environment gets better retaking in addition to the structural reform agenda, the growth of the Brazilian economy may upwards the next years.
 The international authority estimates a growth of 0.9% in 2019 and 2,0% in 2020 for Brazil's Gross Domestic Product (GDP).